timdaman/quartermaster/readme.md

 The `server` which is a central point of control.
 It maintains a inventory of resources and their status There are two basic methods of making use of a resource presented by Quartermaster

-An `agent` hosts USB devices devices that Quartermaster is configured to provision
+An `RemoteHost` hosts USB devices devices that Quartermaster is configured to provision

 A `client` which attached a remote USB device to use it